Excel VBA Code

 Enter the file name as per your wish but select the Save as type “Excel Macro-Enabled Workbook (*.xlsm)

 Click on OK to save the workbook as Macro-Enabled Workbook.

-Whenever we need the VBA code to be run we need to go back to the visual basic editor and run, this is a time-consuming process.
+Whenever we need to run VBA, we need to go back to the basic visual editor and run.
+This is a time-consuming process.

 Step 4: Add the word as per your wish.
-I have added the word as “Click Here to Run the Macro”.
+I have added the word “Click Here to Run the Macro.”

-This has been a guide to VBA Code in Excel.
+This has been a guide to VBA Code.
 Here we learn how to Copy, Insert & Run the VBA Code in Excel along with simple and practical examples.
 Below are some useful excel articles related to VBA –